lauraschaposnik/lauraschaposnik.github.io/_pages/students.md

 permalink: /students/
 title: Students
 description:
-years: [UIC, Other]
+years: [UIC, Postdoc, Other]
 nav: false
 heading: Students
 ---

 <div class="publications">

-In the last decade I have mentored several students at different levels.
+Over the last decade, I have mentored numerous students at various levels.
 Below is a list of my former and current students.
-To find more information about my broader "academic family" visit my <a href="https://www.mathgenealogy.org/id.php?id=171532">genealogy</a> entry.
+To find more information about my broader "academic family," visit my <a href="https://www.mathgenealogy.org/id.php?id=171532">genealogy</a> entry.

  <br>
  <hr>